Thanks for visiting the Butler School of Music's web page for non-Music majors. A "Questions & Answers" section is listed at the end.

 For ensembles, an audition may be required, depending on the ensemble.
 More information about ensembles may be found at our Ensembles web page http://www.music.utexas.edu/ensembles/Default.aspx

 .
 Nearly all ensemble auditions take place just before or during the first four class days of the semester.
-The first class day for Spring Semester 2014 is Monday, January 13, 2014.
+The first class day for Fall Semester 2014 is Wednesday, August 27, 2014.
 Students participating in an ensemble beginning in the fall semester are usually not required to perform another audition for the same ensemble for the remainder of the academic year.

 Most of our undergraduate ensemble courses (field of study: ENS) are cross-listed with a graduate ensemble course (MUS 180K or 280K) with a similar title.
 If you still have questions about a particular ensemble after viewing the information at the ensembles link above, please contact the instructor listed in the Online Course Schedule